Making sure that your website ranks well on search engines is essential because organic traffic can generate a lot of leads.

 If your website’s structure is confusing for people, it will be the same for search engines.

-Robots go through your website simulating the behavior of a normal user.
+Robots go through your website simulating the behaviour of a normal user.
 If they can’t understand where they are and where they need to go next or even why they landed on a certain page, that means that your website is chaotic.

 The whole structure needs to be planned from the very beginning, during the inception phase.